-Security Audit and Hardening
+Security Audit and Lynis

 Prepare for a Security Audit or check your Server for Security Hardening.
 All Companies need to take a SA from tile to time by an outside Agency.
 Many corporations with ISO 9001/27001 certs has written protocols to follow visa-vi testing and setting up services. #security #hardening #audit # lynis

-Security Audit and Hardening
+Security Audit and Lynis

 Photo by Scott Graham / Unsplash